itk-dev/filmfolk/docs/Development.md

 # Development

-For development and testing, a couple of useful modules con be installed.
+For development and testing, a couple of useful modules can be installed.
 The modules are [excluded from the configuration synchronization](https://www.drupal.org/node/3079028).

 ## Drupal admin message